 ‘By Jove, you want us to join you on the hunt?’ said Robert.

-‘Of course I do, will you not all join me?’
+‘Of course I do.
+Will you not all join me?’
 Charles looked and smiled at Robert.
-Robert nodded at him having realised Charles was as hot and interchangeable as the liquor they had been drinking.
+Robert nodded at him having realised Charles was as hot and interchangeable as the liquor he had been drinking.

-‘You know me old sport, where there is adventure there is always George Harris.’
+‘You know me old sport, where there is adventure there is always George Stamford.’

 ‘You need not ask me Charles you should know that by now.’ said Gerald.